Skip to Main Content

 Aspen Highlands is the most terrain-focused of the four mountains in the Aspen Snowmass ski area.
 Unlike Aspen Mountain, which sits directly above the town and draws a broad mix of skiers, Highlands is where the more committed skiers tend to gravitate, particularly those targeting Highland Bowl.
 That clientele shapes the room at Cloud Nine in ways that go beyond the obvious.
 A mountain bistro whose guests have spent the morning in challenging terrain operates differently from one positioned above a beginner run.
 The appetite is different, the mood is different, and the expectations for what constitutes a satisfying midday pause are calibrated accordingly.

 The broader Aspen dining scene, down in town, includes a range of serious addresses.
 Bosq works in a contemporary format with locally sourced produce, while Aosta Aspen approaches the Italian Alpine tradition from a different angle.
 7908 Aspen and 300 Puppy Smith St represent distinct points in Aspen's broader food culture.
 What none of those town addresses can replicate is the physical context of eating at altitude, mid-run, with skis stacked outside.
-That is Cloud Nine's specific territory, and the comparison venue most directly in its peer set is the French Alpine Bistro, which brings a related but more formal European framing to the same mountain-meal concept.
+That is Cloud Nine's specific territory, and the comparison venue most directly in its comparable set is the French Alpine Bistro, which brings a related but more formal European framing to the same mountain-meal concept.

 The Cultural Roots of Alpine Dining